TomRaybould/FileCompressionProject/README.md

 ## How to use

 1. make
-2. ./huffman <File to be compressed>
+2. ./huffman &lt;File to be compressed&gt;

 This will run both the compression and decompression of the file and create the 2 resulting file below: